 In the French dub, the secret identity of Sailor Uranus is called Frederique and has a male voice, which changes to female after transformation.
 Though spelling it "Frederique" still makes it a female name.
 The male spelling is "Frederic".

 The Russian dub of Sailor Stars left the Starlights as they were (male in civilian form, female when transformed — with two sets of voices, even)... and added the same quirk to poor Haruka, who was voiced by a man in civilian form.
 The best part is that this change made no sense: Haruka was already acknowledged to be female (and in relationship with Michiru) in the third season, which was translated several years before by a different company; apparently, the new translators were not familiar with the previous translation — let alone the original — considering how many names and spells were screwed up in the transition.

 Ruby Moon in Cardcaptor Sakura was originally genderless and preferred girls' clothes as Nakuru Akizuki.
 The Nelvana dub just made her female.

 Renamon's genderswap was even lampshaded (sorta) in one episode.
 "He" explained that while Digimon can be gendered, they don't have biological sexes.
 Rika's mother then replied that "he" looks very feminine.

-The Spanish voice actress for Renamon sounds blatantly male, producing confusion about her gender for a while.
+The Spanish voice actress for Renamon sounds blatantly throaty and male, producing confusion about her gender for a while.
 After evolving into Sakuyamon, though, it would be hard to picture her as a guy again...